wasaysir/cheatsheets/bioinformatics-cs482/units/12-proteomics.typ

 #image("../assets/integer_mass_table.png")

 Note that we fragment peptides in MS, and derive the masses for each peptide chain to derive the entire sequence of the protein.
+For instance, given a peptide ANELLLNVK, we will fragment it into A, NELLLNVK, AN, ELLLNVK, ANE, LLLNVK, etc. We can then determine the peptide by daisy chaining in reverse.

 == MS Interpretations

+2 ways to interpret MS/MS spectra: Search through existing protein databases or do de novo sequencing.

 To search through the database, given a known protein sequence, use enzyme digestion rule to cut into peptides, and for each peptide compare with spectrum to see how well it matches the derived peptide fragments.

 #image("../assets/manual-de-novo-sequencing.png")

+#image("../assets/real-spectra-sequencing.png")